Infrascale vs. Datto: Which Backup is Best for Your Business?

 Infrascale vs. Datto: How do they compare?

-Founded in 2007 by Austin McChord, Datto too has grown into a global business with nearly two dozen offices and datacenters around the world.
+Founded in 2007 by Austin McChord, Datto too has grown into a global business, now owned by Kaseya, with nearly two dozen offices and data centers around the world.

 Like Infrascale, Datto is aggressively focused on data backup, business continuity and DRaaS, providing solutions designed to eliminate the risk of downtime.
 The end goal is very much the same, though the actual technologies have some pretty stark differences.

 One of the biggest differences between Datto and Infrascale is that Datto offers a fully integrated, unified continuity solution.
 Datto has developed the entire software and hardware stack, from the on-site appliance to the cloud technology.